SeanZsya/tdle/README.md

 ### Frontier Detection
 The frontier detection module is adapted from Hasauino's [rrt_exploration](https://github.com/hasauino/rrt_exploration) (sincere thanks for his work), with series of improvements, including:

+  - Refactored the entire code for clearer logic and efficient implementation;

   - Set sampling boundary automatically;

   - Dynamically adjust the number of nodes in the global tree.

-The entire code has been refactored for clearer logic and efficient implementation as well.

 ### Hierarchical Planning